mocaplatform/moca-phonegap-sdk/README.md

 Release notes
 -------------
+###2.10.0
+- Added iOS SDK 2.12.0.
+This version no longer uses UIWebView.
+It has been replaced by WKWebView.

 ###2.9.0
 - iOS: Fixed instance custom property getter
 - Android: Instance custom property getter API normalized to respond equally than iOS.